 The UK is falling behind in global productivity

-In a recent news item, the BBC reported that UK productivity had fallen to pre-financial crisis levels. http://www.bbc.co.uk/news/business-40504734 – in the words of Kamal Ahmed the BBC’s economics editor the UK’s productivity figures are ‘bad to the point of shocking’ raising concerns for businesses’.
+In other recent news items, the BBC reported that UK productivity had fallen to pre-financial crisis levels. https://www.bbc.co.uk/news/business-40504734 – in the words of Kamal Ahmed the BBC’s economics editor the UK’s productivity figures are ‘bad to the point of shocking’ raising concerns for businesses’.
+Also, the Office for National Statistics published a blog on this very subject just recently, which highlighted the dip in the UK growth compared to other countries.

 Productivity can be defined as ‘the effectiveness of productive effort, especially in industry, as measured in terms of the rate of output per unit of input’.